JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

   `ElaborationError`'s type and message.
-- **`synth_tests.py`** — runs `pipelinec` (with or without `--comb`, but without `--no_synth`) on the remaining design files, exercising the full pipeline: elaboration → `SYN.DO_THROUGHPUT_SWEEP` autopipelining → synthesis.
+- **`synth_tests.py`** — runs `pipelinec` (with or without `--comb`, but without `--no_synth`) on the remaining design files, exercising the full pipeline: elaboration → `SYN.DO_THROUGHPUT_SWEEP` auto-pipelining → synthesis.
 Requires a synthesis tool to be installed and discoverable via `SYN.PART_SET_TOOL` (falls back to `--comb --no_synth` with a warning if none is found).
 Exit code is the entire verdict here too; see `build_report_tests.py` for wrapper scripts that instead assert on the build log/artifacts.